The Process of Selling a House with an Existing HELOC

 Are there specific disclosures required to sell with a HELOC?

 Virginia sellers with a HELOC must follow the required disclosure rules.
 Disclosing specifics on pertinent VA HELOC rules and payment criteria is essential.
 Also quite important is getting a lender payoff statement.
-These revelations guarantee that both sides know their financial responsibilities from the start, so facilitating a seamless transaction.
+These revelations guarantee that both sides know their financial responsibilities from the start, thus facilitating a seamless transaction.

 How do Virginia laws affect the settlement of a HELOC?